Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Experiments

 \subsection{Main results}

-\paragraph{Evaluation on various bias distributions.}As shown in Table \ref{tab:expMain}, while performing decently on HMHP distributed datasets, existing methods \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,leeRevisitingImportanceAmplifying2023} fail to handle both LMLP and HMLP biases.
-Generally, for existing methods, the accuracy of BC samples and the average accuracy on the balanced test set is lower than the ERM baseline.
-This indicates the failure of exiting DBAM paradigm on the task of debiasing with low bias prevalence datasets, sacrificing utility, i.e. average accuracy, without improving worst group performance, i.e. BC accuracy.
-We further tested the effectiveness of DiD by combining DiD with existing DBAM methods \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,leeRevisitingImportanceAmplifying2023}.
-As shown in Table \ref{tab:expMain}, when combined with DiD, the BC and average accuracy both improve on existing HMHP benchmarks.
-On LMLP and HMLP datasets, the superiority of DiD is even more prominent, where BC and average accuracy both improve significantly, achieving an average of +16.6 and +11.7 for LfF and DisEnt respectively.
+\paragraph{Existing bias capturing degrade on LP biases, while DiD significantly boost the performance.}As shown in Table \ref{tab:expMain}, while performing decently on HMHP distributed datasets, existing methods degrade on both LMLP and HMLP biases, with BC and Avg accuracy both lower than the ERM baseline.
+This indicates the degradation of existing bias capture module on LP biases, sacrificing utility (Avg), without improving worst group performance (BC).
+We further tested the effectiveness of DiD by combining DiD with existing methods.
+As shown in Table \ref{tab:expMain}, when combined with DiD, the BC and Avg accuracy both improve on existing HMHP benchmarks.
+On LMLP and HMLP datasets, the superiority of DiD is even more prominent, where BC and average accuracy both improve significantly, achieving an average of +16.6 and +11.7 for LfF and DisEnt, respectively. \textit{Results on more existing methods in Appendix \ref{app:moreMed} further show the generality of our findings.}

-\paragraph{Evaluation on complex visual features.}As shown in Table \ref{tab:more}, our approach is not merely effective under the setting of Colored MNIST and Corrupted CIFAR10, {but rather consistently demonstrating its superiority on datasets with more complex sets of target and spurious features.
+\paragraph{DiD is consistently effective on complex visual features.}As shown in Table \ref{tab:more}, our approach is not merely effective under the setting of Colored MNIST and Corrupted CIFAR10, {but rather consistently effective on datasets with more complex sets of target and spurious features.
 This shows the adaptability of DiD to more sophisticated visual data.
 Refer to Appendix \ref{app:datasets} for the metrics used.}

-\paragraph{Evaluation on real-world datasets in various modalities.} {We choose JTT as the baseline for this part of the experiment for it is a classic method adopted to both the image and NLP domain.
+\paragraph{DiD is effective on real-world datasets in various modalities.} {We choose JTT as the baseline for this part of the experiment for it is a classic method adopted to both the image and NLP domain.
 As shown in Table \ref{tab:real-world}, our approach is consistently effective on real-world datasets in various modalities, further demonstrating its generalizability.}